Initial Opportunity Grant

 Funds must be used for Core Strategies and Approved Purposes as defined in the West Virginia First Memorandum of Understanding (MOU).

-Applications will be reviewed by the Interim Grant Committee and Expert Panel, and final approval will be made by the Board of Directors.
+Applications for the Supplemental Round will then be reviewed by the Initial Opportunity Committee and Expert Panel, and final approval will be made by the Board of Directors.
+Deficient applications must be cured no later than 11:59PM EST on January 31, 2025.
+Notification of awards will take place on or before March 31, 2025.

 Scoring Methodology: